 Provided that a letter or parcel has been properly sealed as described above, it need not be fastened with string, although you are free to add string without it having to be sealed.
 However, if you use string to ensure the inviolability of a box, the ends of the string must be joined under a wax seal bearing the sender's private mark.

-We offer a full range of PostPack products to make your packing easier.
+We offer a wide range of high quality protective packaging to fortify your posting.

 Strong material with inner waterproof lining and strong cover cap, the tubes are the safe way to post your posters, maps, drawings, etc. Adhesive address label is provided to make posting simple and easy.